How do I show/hide questions in my eForm?

 To see a full list of keywords, please refer to: "Using Keywords to Automatically Insert Content".

-• Yes, Ocean supports multiple languages with a few nuances.
+Yes, Ocean eForms support multiple languages with a few nuances.

 • Currently, the tablet provides the option to support: English, French, Arabic, Armenian, Chinese, Farsi, Filipino (Tagalog), Hindi, Italian, Japanese, Korean, Portugese, Punjabi, Romanian, Russian, Spanish, Tamil, Turkish, Ukrainian, Urdu, and Vietnamese.

-• Patients can choose which language to complete their forms in from the top of the Introduction screen (see screenshot below).
-We fully expect to add additional language "buttons" in the future, based on client demand.
+• Patients can choose which language to complete their forms in from the top of the Introduction screen.

 Can I set up a questionnaire in Ocean to show another form, based on the patient's answers?